feitong530/ttt/README.md

 This project is to provide a mobile version of homepage of MSc(CS) programme office  of   HKU (https://www.msc-cs.hku.hk/) that is tailor-made to the mobile environment.to make the interface more interesting and vivid, this project import sidemenu with animation effect.

 ## Getting Started
-  0.download the project through   (do not put it in a path with chinese character.!!)
+  0.download the project through https://github.com/feitong530/ttt
+   (do not put it in a path with chinese character.!!).
   1.Open Android Studio
   2.Open this project（find the name in the list:AndroidSideMenu-master-master）from Android Studio
   3.Launch your own Virtual Device or Android Phone(Nexus S API23 recommended).